imgkkk574/KuaiLive/pages/decriptions.md

 #### 7. Descriptions of the fields in click.csv

+The file ```click.csv``` contains records of user interactions in the form of click-to-watch behavior.
+Each record corresponds to a single click-to-watching event and includes the user id, the associated live room and streamer, the timestamp of the interaction, and the watch time.

 | Field Name         | Description                               | Type  | Example |
 | ------------------ | ----------------------------------------- | ----- | ------- |